-3.2.2 Robustness and Performance Analysis of the Lateral FCS
+Robustness and Performance Analysis of the Lateral FCS

-There are two Simulink models in subdirectory "\Examples\Missile with Wing\(c) Robustness Analysis\Lateral Robust" used for analyzing lateral system robustness: the model "Robust-Classic.mdl" in Fig. 3.8 that analyzes the classical control design of Section 1, and the model "Robust_LQR.mdl" in Fig. 3.10 that analyzes the lateral LQR controller designed in Section 2.
-They both use the lateral missile state-space system with 16 uncertainty I/Os, which is system title: "Missile with Wing Lateral Model with 16 Uncertainties" and was converted to Matlab format in file "vehi_later_unc.m".
-The initialization file "init.m" loads this system into Matlab, plus some additional parameters needed by the control system.
+There are two Simulink models in subdirectory "\Later Robust" for analyzing lateral system robustness.
+The model "Robust_Classic.mdl", shown in Fig. (3.8), that analyzes the classical FCS design, and the model "Robust_LQR.mdl", shown in Fig. (3.10), that analyzes the lateral LQR flight controller which was designed in section 2.
+They both use the missile lateral state-space model with 16 uncertainty I/Os, which is system title: "Missile with Wing Lateral Model with 16 Uncertainties", in Matlab state-space system file "vehi_later_unc.m".
+The initialization file "init.m" loads this system into Matlab, plus some additional parameters needed by the FCS.

-3.2.3 Robustness/ Sensitivity Analysis to Disturbances (Classical Design)
+Robustness/ Sensitivity to Disturbance Analysis (Classical Design)